Q: This race sounds dangerous. How will you ensure my safety?

 Q: What about trespassing?

 Short of it : if you decide to plot a route over someone’s (unposted) land, you aren’t breaking any laws, but if you hurt yourself, you can’t hold them liable.
 Unless they set booby traps.
 So.
 Beware of booby traps.
 Always sound advice.
-Also be nice to people and their stuff.
+Be nice to people and their stuff.
+FYI, running through someone's house to cut a corner IS against the rules, unless they invite you in.
+So, standard vampire rules.

 Q: Since this is a benefit for the Orono Land Trust, is that a clue as to where the way stations will be?